-Facioscapulohumeral Muscular Dystrophy
+Symptoms of Facioscapulohumeral Muscular Dystrophy

 Symptoms of facioscapulohumeral muscular dystrophy usually begin gradually between the ages of 7 and 20.
 The facial and shoulder muscles are always affected, so a child has difficulty whistling, closing the eyes tightly, or raising the arms.
-Some people with the disease also develop a footdrop (the foot flops down).
+Some people with the disorder also develop a footdrop (the foot flops down).
 People also frequently have hearing loss and eye problems.

 The weakness is rarely severe, and many people are not disabled and have a normal life expectancy.
 However, other people need to use a wheelchair in adulthood.
 In one form that develops in infancy, children have rapidly progressive muscle weakness and severe disability.

 The diagnosis of facioscapulohumeral muscular dystrophy is based on characteristic symptoms, the person's age when symptoms began, family history, and the results of genetic testing Genetic Counseling and Genetic Testing Before Pregnancy Genetic disorders are caused by abnormalities in one or more genes or chromosomes.
 Some genetic disorders are hereditary and others are spontaneous.
 Hereditary genetic disorders are passed down... read more .

-The following is an English-language resource that may be useful.
+The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.